Artist

 www.lisavisser.ca

-Lisa Visser is a visual artist and curator currently based in Toronto, Canada.
-Visser’s work focuses on sculpture, performance, textiles and printmaking.
-She holds a BFA from Queens University and is currently enrolled in the Interdisciplinary Master’s of Art, Media and Design at OCAD University.
+Lisa Visser was a visual artist and curator based in Toronto, Canada.
+Visser’s work focused on sculpture, performance, textiles and printmaking.
+She held a Master’s of Art, Media and Design from OCAD University, and a BFA from Queens University.

 Performance